carbon-language/carbon-lang/docs/design/generics/details.md

 [monomorphization](https://en.wikipedia.org/wiki/Monomorphization) to have a separate instantiation of the function for each combination of the generic argument values.
-The compiler is free to use other implementation strategies, though, such as passing the witness table for any needed implementations, if that can be predicted.
+The compiler is free to use other implementation strategies, such as passing the witness table for any needed implementations, if that can be predicted.

 For the example above, [the Vector interface](#interfaces) could be thought of